MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ##### 6.2.1.
 Genotype data quality control

-1. **Filtering loci based on their Minor Allele Frequency (MAF).** We suggest removing loci with a MAF lower than 0.05 to ensure that only common variants are included in the analysis, but other tresholds may be used.
+1. **Filtering loci based on their Minor Allele Frequency (MAF).** We suggest removing loci with a MAF lower than 0.05 to ensure that only common variants are included in the analysis, but other thresholds may be used.

 Loci with low MAF (for example, lower than 0.05) carry an elevated risk of having genotyping errors (i.e. the minor allele may be a genotyping error and not even exist in reality).
 Further, loci with alleles present at very low frequencies are more prone to statistical errors, whether false positives or false negatives.
 Therefore, including them doesn't contribute significantly to the discovery of meaningful associations.